-A: Our Board of Directors has set April 8, 2020 as the record date for the Annual Meeting.
-All stockholders who own Soleno Common Stock at the close of business on April 8, 2020 may attend and vote at the Annual Meeting.
+A: Our Board of Directors has set the close of business on April 12, 2023 as the record date for the Annual Meeting.
+All stockholders who own Soleno Common Stock at the close of business on April 12, 2023 may attend and vote at the Annual Meeting.
 For each share of Common Stock held as of the record date, the stockholder is entitled to one vote on each proposal to be voted on.
 Stockholders do not have the right to cumulate votes.
-As of April 8, 2020, there were 44,690,977 shares of our Common Stock were outstanding.
+As of the close of business on April 12, 2023, there were 8,168,788 shares of our Common Stock outstanding.
 Shares held as of the record date include shares that you hold directly in your name as the stockholder of record and those shares held by a beneficial owner through a broker, bank or other nominee for you as a beneficial owner.